shellscape/webpack-plugin-serve/README.md

 Sets the directory(s) from which static files will be served.
 Bundles will be served from the `output` config setting.
 For specifying options for static file directories, please see [`middleware > static`](#middleware).

+The `static` option supports [glob patterns](https://github.com/sindresorhus/globby#globbypatterns-options) when an `Array` of `String` is passed.
+This is useful for targeting only specific files within a directory.

 ### `status`
 Type: `boolean`<br>
 Default: `true`